The Blood Resource

-The Blood Proteins section presents estimated plasma concentrations of the proteins detected in human blood from mass spectrometry-based proteomics studies, published immune assay data and a longitudinal study based on proximity extension assay (PEA).
-Further, an analysis of the “human secretome” is presented including annotation of the genes predicted to be actively secreted to human blood, as well as to other compartments or organ systems of the human body such as the digestive tract or the brain.
-More information about the specific content and the generation and analysis of the data in this section can be found in the Methods Summary.
+Here we present estimated plasma concentrations of the proteins detected in human blood from mass spectrometry-based proteomics studies, published immune assay data, and a longitudinal study based on proximity extension assay (PEA).
+More information about the specific content, and the generation and analysis of the data in this section can be found in the Methods Summary.

 Learn about: